jisoo-h/jisoo-h/README.md

 - Applied advanced analytics to inform decision-making in oncology drug development and lifecycle strategy

 ## Education
-Master’s in Applied Data Science, University of Chicago
+Master in Applied Data Science, University of Chicago
 - Focused coursework in healthcare analytics, machine learning, and AI-driven decision systems